dalbirsrana/dalbirsrana/README.md

 ### Hi there, I'm Dalbir 👋

-- 🌱 Currently learning ReactJS and Liquid (template language by Shopify)
+- 🌱 Currently learning ReactJS

 ## Web developer - experience in developing and managing eCommerce business.
 ### Able to develop beautiful, user-friendly responsive websites that also perform well.